vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 - Type: `Function`
 - Default: undefined

-Equivalent to [before](https://webpack.js.org/configuration/dev-server/#devserver-before) in [webpack-dev-server](https://github.com/webpack/webpack-dev-server). you can use it to define custom handlers before all middleware is executed:
+Equivalent to [before](https://webpack.js.org/configuration/dev-server/#devserver-before) in [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
+You can use it to define custom handlers before all middleware is executed:

 ```js
 module.exports = {